-Students will sign up for an examination time slot via the UOnline website: www.uonline.utah.edu.
+Students will sign up for an examination time slot via the uOnline website: www.uonline.utah.edu.
 There will be several times as well as locations available for the exam.
 More information will be provided during the course.
+You will also be contacted by uOnline with further instructions.